 Under the Americans with Disabilities Act (ADA), people who are deaf, are hard of hearing, or have speech disabilities have the right to ask for aids and services.

 If you need such aids or services, call the Interpreter Services office at 425.688.5304.
 If you are told that you do not qualify for the service, you can ask for a review.
 To request a review:

 - Write down why you need this aid or service.
 If you need help, the office staff will help you write it.

 - If you need more help, contact the Patient Experience Department at 425.688.5820.

 For more information about the ADA:

 - Call: toll-free ADA Information Line at 1.800.514.0301 (voice), 1.800.514.0383 (TTY) or

 In our continuous effort to fulfill our mission: Compassionate care for every life we touch, we need to hear from patients and families about how we are doing.
 We want you to tell us what we are doing well and your areas of concern.

 If you or your family has feedback for us, please tell your nurse.
-If you are uncomfortable telling your nurse, or you feel that your issue has not been resolved, ask to speak to the Charge Nurse or Manager or call the Patient Action line at any time at 425.688.5191 or via email.
+If you are uncomfortable telling your nurse, or you feel that your issue has not been resolved, ask to speak to the Charge Nurse or Manager or call the Patient Advocate line at any time at 425.688.5191 or via email.
 You may also reach out with compliments or complaints via our website's contact us form.

 We appreciate your comments.
 All concerns are taken seriously.
 We will review your comments and take steps to resolve the issue.